She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 He smiled.

-“My wife used to say that kindness should never be left carrying the whole cost alone.”
+“My wife used to say kindness should never be left carrying the whole cost alone.”

 His eyes softened.